 If you do select this option, you can also select whether to schedule the re-deployment or to begin it immediately (the option appears after you click Save):

 If you choose to re-deploy the existing servers, CAS will re-deploy the Session Servers using the following process (either immediately or at the scheduled time):

-- CAS will provision new VM instances with the updated image.
-Up to 5 new instances will be configured at a time; therefore, if you have, for example, 22 Session Servers, the servers will be updated across 5 batches.
-This is to help mitigate CPU limits that you may have in your GCP project (more information below).
+- CAS will provision new OS boot disks with the updated image.
+Up to 10 new disks will be configured at a time; therefore, if you have, for example, 22 Session Servers, the servers will be updated across 3 batches.

 - If you have applications defined in the CAS Applications Module and assigned to the Collection Pool, CAS will perform one of the following: if you have specified a standard OS image (for example, the windows-2019 image from the GCP catalog), CAS will create tasks to install each of the published applications on each of the new Session Servers; if you have specified a personal image (for example, a customized system image that you created in the CAS Images Module), CAS will assume all applications are installed and will not create these tasks.
 If the tasks are created, the process will continue when they are marked "Complete".

-Generally, each batch of re-deployed servers takes about 10-15 minutes; if applications must be installed as part of Step 2, it may take longer.
-It is important to consider two things when re-deploying an image:
+Generally, each batch of re-deployed servers takes about 15-30 minutes; if applications must be installed as part of Step 2, it may take longer.
+It is important to consider several things when re-deploying an image: